-- Many toys can be a puzzle or mind game.
-Check out 13 Ways to Use a Kong to get some inspiration for how you can repurpose some of the neglected toys that are laying around your home.
+- Many different toys can be a puzzle or mind games.
+Check out 13 Ways to Use a Kong to get some inspiration for how you can repurpose some of the neglected toys that are laying around the house.

 They need something soft and warm that can keep them company during their afternoon nap or soothe the stress triggered by an unexpected house guest.
 Snuggle toys can act as a pacifier for anxious dogs, a pillow for an old dog, or just a trusted pal for your puppy.

-Tips for Finding your Dog a New Best Friend
+Tips for Finding your Dog the Right Plush Dog Toy

-- This is less about training and more about finding the right fit.
-It will take some trial and error, but you’ll eventually find a toy that your dog will take to.
+- This is less about agility training and more about finding the right fit.
+It will take some trial and error, but you’ll eventually find a toy that your dog loves will take to.

 - If you are dealing with anxiety, try offering the toy in situations that may trigger that anxiety.
 (New house guests, thunderstorms, kids) The idea is to get them to hold the toy or go to the toy when they are feeling anxious.